vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 }
 ```

-This is a bit contrived example, but we were able to access the interfaces declared in our `Types` namespace and we have full type checking on them.
+This is a bit contrived example, but we were able to access the interfaces declared in our `Types` namespace and we have full type checking in the component.
 We can see that it is working by removing any of the required properties from some of these objects and see how the type checker will raise an exception.

 ![Type checker error when a prop is removed](../static/images/adopting-typescript-in-your-vue-application-in-a-sane-way/type-checker-error-in-component.png)

-In the image above you can see that the TypeScript checker is erring out after we have removed the `description` property from our `product` object.
-If we add a type annotation to the `product` object instead of relying just on type inference, we will see the error being reported for it instead of for the returned `invoice` object.
+In the image above we can see that the TypeScript checker is erring out after we have removed the `description` property from our `product` object.
+If we add a type annotation to the `product` object instead of relying just on type inference, we will see the error being reported for it instead of for the `invoice` object.

 ![Adding type annotation to the product object](../static/images/adopting-typescript-in-your-vue-application-in-a-sane-way/adding-type-annotation-to-the-product-object.png)